mehulagg/gitlab/doc/administration/geo/disaster_recovery/runbooks/planned_failover_multi_node.md

 do this manually.

 CAUTION: **Caution:**
-If the secondary node [has been paused](../../../geo/#pausing-and-resuming-replication), this performs a point-in-time recovery to the last known state.
+   If the secondary node [has been paused](../../geo/index.md#pausing-and-resuming-replication), this performs a point-in-time recovery to the last known state.
-Data that was created on the primary while the secondary is paused will be lost.
+Data that was created on the primary while the secondary was paused will be lost.

 1. SSH in to the PostgreSQL node in the **secondary** and promote PostgreSQL separately: